-Hoya Heuschkeliana makes for a perfect succulent to grow in hanging baskets and mounted on other plants.
-It is a low-maintenance plant that grows well in warm weather conditions.
+Hoya Heuschkeliana of the Apocynaceae family makes for a perfect succulent to grow in hanging baskets and mounted on other plants.
+It is a low-maintenance plant of the genus hoya that grows well in warm weather conditions.

 Let us take a closer look at what it takes to care for this beautiful epiphytic plant.

 - Water Requirements

 - Light Requirements

 - Humidity Requirements

 - Fertilizer Requirements